Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

+As far as the absence of conjugate points, when $P\succ 0$, the absence of conjugate points can be characterized by passing to the Hamiltonian formulation of \eqref{2ndVar2} and from there to the Riccati equation in \eqref{Riccati}.
+The underlying process is well understood, and it is the one laid out by Gelfand-Fomin in \cite{Gelfand} and Zelikin in \cite{Zelikin}.
+We derive it in our case.

-As far as the absence of conjugate points, we note that the solution $W$ of \eqref{Riccati} (which is symmetric) can be written as follows. \begin{lem} Let $Y=\bmat{U \\ V} \in \R^{2n,n}$, where $U,V\in \Rnxn$ are given by the solution of the following linear system:
+\begin{thm} Let $P$ be positive definite.
+Then, the absence of conjugate points is equivalent to requiring that the $(n,n)$ matrix $U$ in \eqref{LinHam} is invertible on $(0,1]$.
+Here, we let $Y=\bmat{U \\ V} \in \R^{2n,n}$, where $U,V\in \Rnxn$ are given by the solution of the following linear system

-and all blocks are $(n,n)$.
-Then, for as long as the indicated inverse exists, we have that the solution of \eqref{Riccati} is given by
+and all blocks are $(n,n)$. \\ Alternatively, the absence of conjugate points is guaranteed if the Riccati equation in \eqref{Riccati} has a well defined symmetric and bounded solution over the entire interval $(0,1]$, where